MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/troubleshooting/remove-an-alias-from-a-shared-mailbox.md

 - MET150
 - MOE150
 ms.assetid: ea585b86-76aa-4cf4-912e-f8271677d1d5
-description: "Learn how to remove an email address from a shared mailbox in the admin center so that you can reuse it."
+description: Learn how to remove an email address from a shared mailbox in the admin center so that you can reuse it.
 ---

 # Troubleshoot: Remove an alias from a shared mailbox